giellalt/lang-sme/sme.md

-## Syntactic tags
+!!Syntactic tags

 * @+FAUXV : finite auxiliary verb
-    - ferte: Son ferte oaidnit ollislaš gova. - She must see the whole picture.
+** ferte: Son ferte oaidnit ollislaš gova. - She must see the whole picture.
 * @+FMAINV : finite main verb
-    - oaidná: Son oaidná ollislaš gova. - She sees the whole picture
+** oaidná: Son oaidná ollislaš gova. - She sees the whole picture
 * @-FAUXV : infinite auxiliary verb
-    - sáhte: In sáhte gáhku borrat. - I cannot eat cake.
+** sáhte: In sáhte gáhku borrat. - I cannot eat cake.
 * @-FMAINV : infinite main verb
-    - oaidnit: Son ferte oaidnit ollislaš gova. - She must see the whole picture.
+** oaidnit: Son ferte oaidnit ollislaš gova. - She must see the whole picture.
 * @-FSUBJ> : Subject of infinite verb outside the verbal.
-    - mu: Diet dáhpáhuvai mu dieđikeahttá. - It happened without me knowing about it.
+** mu: Diet dáhpáhuvai mu dieđikeahttá. - It happened without me knowing about it.
 * @-F<OBJ : Subject of infinite verb outside the verbal.
-    - nuppi: Ulbmil lea oažžut nuppi boagustit. - The goal is to get the other one to laugh.
+** nuppi: Ulbmil lea oažžut nuppi boagustit. - The goal is to get the other one to laugh.
 * @-FOBJ> : Object of infinite verb outside the verbal.
-    - váldovuoittuid: Sii vurde váldovuoittuid fasket. - They waited to grab the main prizes.
+** váldovuoittuid: Sii vurde váldovuoittuid fasket. - They waited to grab the main prizes.
-* @SPRED<OBJ : Object of an subsject predicative. (some adjectives are transitive)
-    - guliid: Mánát leat oažžulat guliid.
+* @SPRED<OBJ : Object of an subsject predicative. (some adjectives are transitive) ** guliid: Mánát leat oažžulat guliid.
 * @-FADVL : Adverbial complement of infinite verb outside the verbal.
-    - várrogasat: Dihkkadeaddji rávve skohtervuddjiid várrogasat mátkkoštit. - The roadman warns snowscooter drivers to drive carefully.
+** várrogasat: Dihkkadeaddji rávve skohtervuddjiid várrogasat mátkkoštit. - The roadman warns snowscooter drivers to drive carefully.
 * @-F<PRED : Predicative complement of infinite verb outside the verbal.
-    - ággan: Jáhkken kulturmáhtu leat oktan ággan.
+** ággan: Jáhkken kulturmáhtu leat oktan ággan.
 * @>ADVL : Modifier of an adverbial to the right.
-    - vaikko: doppe leat vaikko man ollu studeanttat.
+** vaikko: doppe leat vaikko man ollu studeanttat.
 * @ADVL< : Komplement for adverbial.
-    - vahkus: Son málesta guktii vahkus.
+** vahkus: Son málesta guktii vahkus.
 * @<ADVL : Adverbial after the main verb.
-    - dás: Eanet dieđuid gávnnat dás.
+** dás: Eanet dieđuid gávnnat dás.
 * @ADVL> : Adverbial to the left of the main verb
-    - viimmat: Dál de viimmat asttan lohkat reivve.
+** viimmat: Dál de viimmat asttan lohkat reivve.
 * @ADVL>CS : Adverbial modifying subjunction.
-    - 'beare' pointing at 'danin go': Muhto dus ii leat riekti dearpat su beare danin go sáhtát.
+** 'beare' pointing at 'danin go': Muhto dus ii leat riekti dearpat su beare danin go sáhtát.
 * <hab> : Habitive, specifying an adverbial, e.g. @ADVL> <hab>
-    - Máhtes: Máhtes lea beana.
+** Máhtes: Máhtes lea beana.
 * <ext> : Extencial, specifying an subject, e.g. @<SUBJ <ext>
-    - beana: Máhtes lea beana.
+** beana: Máhtes lea beana.
 * <logo> : logoforic pronouns, e.g. @>N <logo> (for MT)
 * <cs> :
 * @>N : Modifier of a noun to the right.
-    - geavatlaš: Ráđđehussii lea geavatlaš politihkka deaŧalaš. - For the government, practical politics is important.
+** geavatlaš: Ráđđehussii lea geavatlaš politihkka deaŧalaš. - For the government, practical politics is important.
 * @N< : Complement of noun to the left.
-    - vihtta: Mun boađán diibmu vihtta.
+** vihtta: Mun boađán diibmu vihtta.
 * @>A : Modifier of an adjective to the right.
-    - juohke: Seminára lágiduvvo juohke nuppi jagi.
+** juohke: Seminára lágiduvvo juohke nuppi jagi.
 * @P< : Complement of preposition.
-    - soađi: Dat dáhpáhuvai maŋŋel soađi.
+** soađi: Dat dáhpáhuvai maŋŋel soađi.
 * @>P : Complement of postposition.
-    - riegádeami: Seta riegádeami maŋŋel Áttán elii vel 800 jagi.
+** riegádeami: Seta riegádeami maŋŋel Áttán elii vel 800 jagi.
 * @HNOUN : Stray noun in sentence fragment.
-    - muittut: Fidnokurssa muittut.
+** muittut: Fidnokurssa muittut.
 * @INTERJ : Interjection.
-    - Hei: Hei, boađe!
+** Hei: Hei, boađe!
 * @>Num : Attribute of numeral to the right.
-    - dušše: Mun ledjen dušše guokte mánu doppe.
+** dušše: Mun ledjen dušše guokte mánu doppe.
 * @Pron< : Complement of pronoun to the left.
-    - Birehiin: Moai Birehiin leimme doppe.
+** Birehiin: Moai Birehiin leimme doppe.
 * @>Pron : Modifyer of pronoun to the right.
-    - vaikko: Olmmoš sáhttá bargat vaikko maid.
+** vaikko: Olmmoš sáhttá bargat vaikko maid.
 * @Num< : Complement of numeral to the left.
-    - girjjiin: Dat lea okta min buoremus girjjiin.
+** girjjiin: Dat lea okta min buoremus girjjiin.
 * @OBJ : Object, the verb is not in the sentence (ellipse)
 * @<OBJ : Object, the verb is to the left.
-    - gávtti: Son goarru gávtti.
+** gávtti: Son goarru gávtti.
 * @OBJ> : Object, the verb is to the right.
-    - filmma: Dán filmma leat Kárášjoga nuorat oaidnán.
+** filmma: Dán filmma leat Kárášjoga nuorat oaidnán.
 * @OPRED : Object predicative, the verb is not in the sentence (ellipse).
 * @<OPRED : Object predicative, the verb is to the left.
-    - buriid: Son ráhkada gáhkuid hui buriid.
+** buriid: Son ráhkada gáhkuid hui buriid.
 * @OPRED> : Object predicative, the verb is to the right.
-    - dohkkemeahttumin: Son oinnii dohkkemeahttumin bargat ášši nu.
+** dohkkemeahttumin: Son oinnii dohkkemeahttumin bargat ášši nu.
 * @PCLE : Particle.
-    - Amma: Amma mii eat leat máksán? - We have not paid, have we?
+** Amma: Amma mii eat leat máksán? - We have not paid, have we?
 * @COMP-CS< : Complement of subjunction.
-    - vejolaš: Dat šaddá nu buorre go vejolaš.
+** vejolaš: Dat šaddá nu buorre go vejolaš.
 * @SPRED : Subject predicative, the verb is not in the sentence (ellipse).
 * @<SPRED : Subject predicative, the verb is to the left.
-    - árgabivttas: Ovdal lei gákti árgabivttas.
+** árgabivttas: Ovdal lei gákti árgabivttas.
 * @SPRED> : Subject predicative, the verb is to the left.
-    - álbmogin: Sápmelaččaid historjá álbmogin lea duháhiid jagiid boaris.
+** álbmogin: Sápmelaččaid historjá álbmogin lea duháhiid jagiid boaris.
 * @SUBJ : Subject, the finite verb is not in the sentence (ellipse).
 * @<SUBJ : Subject, the finite verb is to the left.
-    - gákti: Ovdal lei gákti árgabivttas.
+** gákti: Ovdal lei gákti árgabivttas.
 * @SUBJ> : Subject, the finite verb is to the right.
-    - Son: Son lea mu oabbá. - Sheis my sister.
+** Son: Son lea mu oabbá. - Sheis my sister.
 * @PPRED : Predicative for predicative.
 * @APP : Apposition
 * @APP-N< : Apposition to noun to the left.
-    - oahpaheaddji: Oidnen Ánne, min oahpaheaddji.
+** oahpaheaddji: Oidnen Ánne, min oahpaheaddji.
 * @APP-Pron< : Apposition to pronoun to the left.
-    - boazodoalloáirasat: Ja moai boazodoalloáirasat áigguime vaikko guovttá joatkit barggu.
+** boazodoalloáirasat: Ja moai boazodoalloáirasat áigguime vaikko guovttá joatkit barggu.
 * @APP>Pron : Apposition to noun to the right.
 * @APP-Num< : Apposition to numeral to the left.
 * @APP-ADVL< : Apposition to adverbial to the left.
-    - bearjadaga: Mun vuolggán ihttin, bearjadaga.
+** bearjadaga: Mun vuolggán ihttin, bearjadaga.
 * @VOC : Vocative
-    - Miss Turner : Bures boahtin deike, Miss Turner! - Welcome here, Miss Turner!
+** Miss Turner : Bures boahtin deike, Miss Turner! - Welcome her, Miss Turner!
 * @CVP : Conjunction or subjunction that conjoins finite verb phrases.
-    - go : Leago guhkes áigi dassá go Máreha oidnet? - Is it a long time since you saw Máret?
+** go : Leago guhkes áigi dassá go Máreha oidnet? - Is it a long time since you saw Máret?
 * @CNP : Local conjunction or subjunction.
-    - vai : Leago nieida vai bárdni? - Is it a girl or a boy?
+** vai : Leago nieida vai bárdni? - Is it a girl or a boy?
 * @CMPND
 * @X : The function is unknown, e.g. because of that the word is unknown